-Many years ago I was in one of the rooms of the renowned Uffizi Gallery in Florence.
+Many years ago I was in Hall 15, The Leonardo Room of the renowned Uffizi Gallery in Florence.
 At one end of this particular room was, on an easel and behind a velvet rope guard, Leonardo Da Vinci’s “Annunciation.”
-I happened to be perusing a nearby Canaletto when in walked a local Italian guide at the head of a group of uniformed English high school girls.
+I happened to be perusing Perugino’s “Pietá” when in walked a local Italian guide at the head of a group of uniformed English high school girls.

 The guide, no taller than the girls, reminded me of the 1940s bit actor, Dane Clarke.
 He wore his sunglasses on top of his head and had his sport jacket on his shoulders, arms outside the sleeves, an Italic affectation.
 He strutted, as though the salle was his own living room, up to the rope guard, where he stood with his back to the twittering schoolgirls.
 There he waited, not saying a word, until his pause caused the them to quiet down.
 I was intrigued.
 This was a performance by a guy who felt he had mastered his craft.
 Heb had my attention.

 Presently, he turned and faced the girls.
 Peering over their shoulders I could just see his head.
 There were tears in his eyes!
 He waited a few beats longer, then intoned, in that Italic-accented English of Vittorio De Sica, “Young ladies, I have been before this magnificent painting by Maestro Da Vinci many, many times.
 But, each time, I am so moved by its beauty and the wonder of the subject.”
 He then went on to deliver an interesting explanation of the painting, the three-quarter pose on the Virgin, Da Vinci’s use of areal perspective and, especially, the angel.